OMG OMG OMG.

 I found these one weekend when I literally thought “I want to make brownies and not go to the store,” and so I looked at a few recipes that were marketed as easy/fudgy and contained items I had in my pantry.

 These fudge brownies have a mixture of brown and white sugar for texture and THREE kinds of chocolate.
 Bars that get melted with butter because everything is better with butter, then cocoa powder that goes with the sugar/flour, and chocolate chips stirred in at the end because of course they are.

-Start with the chocolate and butter in a small pot over medium heat.
+Start with the chocolate and butter in a saucepan over medium heat.
 As soon as the butter starts to melt, stir the chocolate into the butter for a few minutes until it’s almost completely melted, then turn the heat OFF and keep stirring until the mixture is smooth.

 Let the chocolate/butter sit for just a minute or two off the heat to cool.
 While this is happening I prep my pan, an 8×8 or 9×9 square works great for these.
 Then, stir the dry ingredients quickly in to the butter mixture.

 I do the dry ingredients first to bring down the temp of the chocolate just a little bit, then quickly stir in the egg so it doesn’t scramble.
 Then, chocolate chips!